awsdocs/amazon-ecs-developer-guide/doc_source/docker-basics.md

 Docker is available on many different operating systems, including most modern Linux distributions, like Ubuntu, and even Mac OSX and Windows\.
 For more information about how to install Docker on your particular operating system, go to the [Docker installation guide](https://docs.docker.com/engine/installation/#installation)\.

 You don't even need a local development system to use Docker\.
-If you are using Amazon EC2 already, you can launch an Amazon Linux 2 instance and install Docker to get started\.
+If you are using Amazon EC2 already, you can launch an Amazon EC2 instance with an Amazon Linux 2 or Amazon Linux AMI and install Docker to get started\.

 **To install Docker on an Amazon EC2 instance**

-1. Launch an instance with the Amazon Linux 2 AMI\.
+1. Launch an instance with the Amazon Linux 2 or Amazon Linux AMI\.
 For more information, see [Launching an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Connect to your instance\.
 For more information, see [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.